CyrusYip/hugo-theme-yue/README.md

 **[Live demo](https://yue.cyrusyip.org/)**

-Yue is a minimal, multilangual and customizable Hugo theme, suitable for blogging.
+Yue is a minimal, multilingual and customizable Hugo theme, suitable for blogging.

 ## Features